melevittfl/storagefancontrol/README.md

     Temp: 40 | FAN: 49% | PWM: 124 | P=0   | I=49  | D=0   | Err=0  |
     Temp: 40 | FAN: 49% | PWM: 124 | P=0   | I=49  | D=0   | Err=0  |

-This will give you output on the console:

-    export DEBUG=True

 The disk temperature is read through 'smartctl' (part of smartmontools).